ruianderson/linmuzei/README.md

 Simply set the script as a cronjob or anacronjob with your desired running time.
 If you're a noob you can use things like Gnome Schedule or KDE's Task Scheduler (KCron) to do this with a GUI.

 If you're an übernoob then there's an installMuzei.sh that will do the stuff for you (copy the script to ~/bin/, set a cronjob at midnight everyday).
-You'll have to have ~/bin/ in your $PATH, though (which should be the case anyway).